RTradeLtd/Temporal/ARCHITECTURE.md

 ### Scalability

+RabbitMQ will be used to send pin requests to, first it will pin local then pin to cluster.
+Add information how rabbitmq will be spec'd out

 TODO: Need to formulate a better method of pinning files from local node to cluster as per this from the cluster docs:
 ```
 The reason pins (and unpin) requests are queued is because ipfs only performs one pin at a time, while any other requests are hanging in the meantime.
 All in all, pinning items which are unavailable in the network may create significants bottlenecks (this is a problem that comes from ipfs), as the pin request takes very long to time out.
 Facing this problem involves restarting the ipfs node.